 I’m a travel blogger who doesn’t always have the time or money to drop everything to travel.
 I’m a travel blogger who holds down a full-time job with 26 days of official annual leave, has a fun and fulfilling social life and is trying to sell a house.
-I’m a travel blogger who is terrible at pitching and marketing myself so doesn’t get invited on press trips or free trips.
-I’m a travel blogger who loves city breaks and U.K. staycations and North American road trips and European rail travel and all inclusive holidays.
+Also, I’m a travel blogger who is terrible at pitching and marketing myself so doesn’t get invited on press trips or free trips.
+I’m a travel blogger who loves all kinds of travel.
+City breaks and U.K. staycations.
+North American road trips.
+European rail travel.
+And yes, all inclusive holidays.

 So why call myself a travel blogger?
 Well for starters, that’s where my blogging journey started.
 An online diary of our 2010 US West Coast road trip.
 I didn’t write about anything else at that time so blog posts were few and far between.
 And the only people who read it were Ma and Pa Lee and Mr Fletche.
 It wasn’t until five years later that I decided to move my Travelpod content into a WordPress site and do something a bit more interesting with it.
 Which was good timing, as Travelpod soon became defunct.

 I felt under pressure for a while to try and fit in as much travel as possible, and to tick off new countries so that I could have more and more travel content.
 But, you know what?
 Real life gets in the way.
 So my travel blogging content reflects that.
 It’s not about luxury holidays, or travelling on a budget, or stretching my comfort zone.
 It’s about content that other “normal” non-travel-blogging peeps can relate to.
 Trying to fit in a weekend away by leaving an hour earlier from work on a Friday and travelling back on a Sunday evening.
 Easy 2 or 3 day itineraries for city breaks.
 Places to eat and drink that won’t break the bank.
 Appreciating what’s on my own doorstep rather than always hankering for new destinations.